Are your kids keen for you to build a mud kitchen? We’ve got you covered!

-A mud kitchen is just that, a wonderful place where kids (and adults) can experience the joy of playing (and learning) with mud.
-Also, known as a mud pie kitchen or outdoor kitchen, making a mud kitchen does not have to cost a cent!
+So, what’s a mud kitchen?
+Well a mud kitchen is just that, a wonderful place where kids (and adults) can experience the joy of playing (and learning) with mud.
+Also, known as a mud pie kitchen or outdoor kitchen, building a mud kitchen does not have to cost a cent!
 Without further ado, here is the Mud Mates Official Guide to Making a Mud Kitchen!

-Here are my super easy to follow instructions on how to make your own mud kitchen at home for free.
+Here are my super easy to follow instructions on how to build a mud kitchen at home for free.
 After all, fun and learning doesn’t have to cost money.
 In a mud kitchen, it is all about exploring your creativity, using your imagination, learning new skills and experiencing different materials.
 Yes, it is messy, but with your child wearing their Mud Mates, there’s no washing to worry about!

 If you take a look on Pinterest, you’ll see many crafty and well-built outdoor kitchens to get ideas and inspiration from.
 Here are some of our favourites we discovered along the way.

 Let’s talk about the brick mud kitchen first.
 A brick mud kitchen is made with two piles of bricks acting as legs, with a plank across the top for the bench.
 Super easy to make, simply place bricks in two piles, each pile being at least two bricks wide.
 When the bricks are at the right height, pop the plank on the top and you’re done!

 This kitchen is sturdier if you build it next to a building or fence, but not too high so your kids want to climb on it.
 Builders or bricklayers often have bricks they have removed or which are surplus to requirements.
 Many NZ gardens also have them lurking around outside in our gardens.
 As for the plank of wood, if you don’t have one or can’t find one, several layers of thick cardboard from boxes will work fine too, but you’ll probably need to replace it often.